• Skip to main content

 • olive oil for your hands, bowl and to brush the dough with

-• 3 tbsp mixed herbs
+• 3 tablespoon mixed herbs

 Instructions